These pages do not apply outside Great Britain.

 On compensation, in discrimination cases the two most important categories are normally injury to feelings and loss of earnings.
 Unlike unfair dismissal, there is no upper limit on the amount of compensation.
 'Vento bands' give guidance on level of compensation for injury to feelings.

-Unlike unfair dismissal, there is no legal limit on the amount of compensation that can be awarded.
-The 'Vento bands' developed by the courts set limits for injury to feelings, but the Michalak case below illustrates how there is no limit on other compensation, most importanly loss of earnings.
+Unlike unfair dismissal, there is no statutory limit on the amount of compensation that can be awarded.
+The 'Vento bands' (below) developed by the courts set limits for injury to feelings.
+For example, awards within the lowest Vento band, for less serious cases of injury to feelings, can range up to £6000.
+As regards financial loss, including loss of earnings, the Michalak case below illustrates how there is no limit on compensation for this (though really high awards will be quite rare and mainly relevant for high earners and/or long-term loss of earnings and pension).

 In 2011, the median injury to feelings award (including aggravated damages) in disability discrimination cases was £5,000.
 Of 45 awards, 3 were below £1000, and 26 were above £5,000.
 Source: Equal Opportunities Review, August 2012, p227ff.